TITLE IMAGE Souptalks Trilogy

 FIRST DRAWINGS

 THE SOUPTALKS BEGAN AS A NOTEBOOK SKETCH IN 1985 inspired by Gary Snyder's collection of poems, Turtle Island.
 The idea of turtle island is from very early creation stories that describes all of civilization as resting on the back of a turtle.
-I was especially intrigued by the gap of civilization between North America and Europe in the 17th Century, which resulted in my construction of an elaborate theater proscenium to rest on the back of a life-size turtle puppet.
+I was especially intrigued by the gap of civilization between North America and Europe in the 17th Century, which resulted in my construction of an elaborate theater proscenium resting on the back of a life-size turtle puppet.

 SOUPTALK #1 : VOICE OF THE TURTLEDOVE